EXCERPTS

 -A routine shoot in Manhattan turned into something I never expected-

-On a gray, drizzly day in May, we were scheduled to shoot a segment for CNN's World Beat, an international music show featuring everyone from Tony Bennett and David Bowie to U2.
+It was a gray, drizzly day in May.
+We were scheduled to shoot a segment for CNN’s World Beat, an international music show featuring artists from Tony Bennett and David Bowie to U2.

-We were at Sean John Fashion's headquarters in the Garment District, getting ready to shoot Sean Combs, also known as P. Diddy, Puff Daddy, or simply Diddy, whatever name he used that week.
+We were at Sean John’s headquarters in the Garment District, preparing to shoot Sean Combs, P. Diddy, Puff Daddy, whatever name he was using that week.

-Our host, actor, model, and former Miss Hawaii World, Brooke Alexander, often taped her stand-ups outdoors on city streets.
-Since Diddy hadn't arrived yet and the rain had stopped, we stepped outside to record her intro.
+Our host, Brooke, an actor and model, often taped her stand-ups on city streets.
+Diddy hadn’t arrived yet.
+The rain had just stopped, and the pavement still glistened, so we went outside to shoot.

-You've probably noticed how many outdoor movie scenes look like they were shot right after a rain.
-That's a common Hollywood trick called a "wet-down."
-Spray the streets with water to make the pavement shine, reflections pop, and colors glow.
+You’ve probably noticed how many outdoor scenes look like they were shot right after a rain.
+That’s a common Hollywood trick called a “wet-down.”
+Spray the streets, let the light bounce, reflections pop, and colors glow.

 This time, nature handled it for us.
-The rain was real, and so was what followed.
+The rain was real, and so was what came next.

-That’s when a New York City cop approached and said, “Move on.
+Brooke’s voice cut through the hum of traffic as she walked down the block delivering her lines.
+That’s when a New York City cop walked up between my camera and Brooke, "Move on.
 You can’t shoot here.”

 “Why not?”
 I asked.

-I raised my camera, pointed it toward them, and hit record.
-That's when everything blew up.
+I raised my camera and hit the record button.
+He saw it.
+That’s when everything changed.

-He lunged forward, slamming his summoner’s book against my lens.
-Before I could react, he twisted my left arm behind my back.
+He lunged toward me.
+His summons book slammed into my lens.
+Before I could react, he twisted my arm behind my back.

 “Now you’re creating a public disturbance,” he said.
 “You’re under arrest.”